Europe

 All other locations and services are unaffected.

-Our engineers believe they have identified contributing factor causing the issue impacting the Frankfurt (FRA) status page component.
+Our engineers believe they have identified contributing factor causing the issue impacting the Milan (MXP) status page component.

 We are now developing a fix, and will post a new update once it has been fully implemented and we see signs of recovery.